datocms/ecommerce-website-demo/README.md

 <!--datocms-autoinclude-header end-->

-# Ecommerce Visual Editing Demo (Next.js 15 + DatoCMS)
+# Ecommerce Visual Editing Demo (Next.js 16 + DatoCMS)

-This repository is a reference storefront that demonstrates how to deliver DatoCMS visual editing with the Next.js App Router (Next.js 15.5.x at the time of writing).
+This repository is a reference storefront that demonstrates how to deliver DatoCMS visual editing with the Next.js App Router (Next.js 16 at the time of writing).
 The focus of this README is the visual editing experience: how it is wired, how the toggle behaves, and what you need to keep overlays working after local changes.

 The data model, real-time subscription layer, and UI come from the standard ecommerce starter.
-All visual-editing-specific logic lives in the `app`, `components/preview`, `components/WithRealTimeUpdates`, and `middleware.ts` folders referenced below.
+All visual-editing-specific logic lives in the `app`, `components/preview`, `components/WithRealTimeUpdates`, and `proxy.ts` folders referenced below.

 ## Demo